agourlay/json-2-csv/Readme.md

 json-2-csv-stream [![Build Status](https://travis-ci.org/agourlay/json-2-csv-stream.png?branch=master)](https://travis-ci.org/agourlay/json-2-csv-stream)
 =========

+A library transforming JSON collections into CSV files.

 ## Features

-- transforms a JSON collection loaded from a ```File``` or from a ```Stream[String]``` into a CSV file.
+- load JSON collections from a ```File``` or from a ```Stream[String]```.
 - nested objects are turned into extra columns and lines.
-- works in a streaming fashion allowing the processing of very large files with a small memory footprint.
+- works in a streaming fashion with a small memory footprint.

 ## Limitations

-- the JSON objects at the collection level must share a common structure.
+- the JSON objects in the collection level must share a common structure.
 - the first element should be a complete definition of the structure, the following elements can be sparse.
 - the transformation stops at the first error encountered.